Audio interfaces are a MUST if you want good sound quality!

 Low latency means you can blend seamlessly with the iD interfaces!

 Plus, each Audient product allows you free access to creative software, from Ableton Live to Pro Tools.
-Every bit of the product is reliable and built to last, too.
+Every bit of this product is reliable and built to last, too.

-- The Audient iD14, Audient iD22, and Audient iD44 offer ADAT input if you wish to expand your channel count and sound quality possibilities.
+- The Audient iD14, Audient iD22, and Audient iD44 offer ADAT input if you want to expand your channel count and sound quality possibilities.

 - If you want the most powerful interface for your home studio, you can’t go wrong with the Audient id44, which is 20-in and 24-out.